University Of CambridgeCurrently Open [Closes at 04:00 pm]

 - Tags: Library, Museum, Educational Site, Tourist Center, Architecture

-About University Of Cambridge, Cambridge
+University Of Cambridge - Review

 As one of the oldest and most respected academic institutions in the world, the University of Cambridge needs little introduction.
 With a sprawling campus ground, a history that dates back to the 13th century and a long, long list of distinguished graduates, it should come as no surprise that students from all over the world dream of studying here.
 It’s also unsurprising that, with its fascinating collection of museums and libraries and striking architecture, tourists from all over the world come to explore the University area.